-3) Schedule of Benefit plans- These are very common among the self-employed, the are normally a low cost plan.
+3) Schedule of Benefit plans- These are very common among the self-employed, they are normally a low-cost plan.
 The downside is like everything else, you get what you pay for.
-A schedule plan often times covers a maximum of $50,000-$75,000 per claim.
+A scheduled plan often times covers a maximum of $50,000-$75,000 per claim.
 Now the majority of claims fall under that amount, but what if you need a transplant or brain surgery that could run into the hundreds of thousands of dollars.

 4) Accident only plans- these plans only cover injury or accident.
 Very common among the younger people just out of college or people between jobs

-5) Consumer driven health plans- These plans are becoming more common.
-These plans cover just about everythinge, but normally have a maxium that they will pay for each procedure.
+5) Consumer-driven health plans- These plans are becoming more common.
+These plans cover just about everything but normally have a maximum that they will pay for each procedure.
 They give the consumer access to what these procedures cost.
 The consumer can then take an interest his or her own health care, knowing that if they choose a more expensive doctor they will incur more costs.

 Eric Wilson can be reached at 815-372-1363